phetdam/xcp-revisited/README.rst

 By default, if a C++ compiler is available and if `Google Test`_ >=1.10.0 is locatable via pkg-config_, unit tests will also be built.
 If one of these components is missing, no tests will be built.
-One can also explicitly choose to disable test building with
+One can also disable test building with

 .. code:: bash